iamshuvra/A-Deep-Learning-Framework-to-Reconstruct-Face-under-Mask/README.md

 ## Inpainting Model:

 ## Mask Segmentation Model:
 We have used [Mask RCNN](https://github.com/matterport/Mask_RCNN) to train our dataset.
-Saved Model Link:
+Saved Model Link: [Google Drive](https://drive.google.com/file/d/1-5GGKKmwG96W5PzqwMwT5hTvipERn0M3/view?usp=sharing)

 ## Gender Classification Model:
 We have used [Inception V3](https://github.com/fchollet/deep-learning-models/blob/master/inception_v3.py) pretrained model and used keras tuner to tune the model for our problem.
 We trained with the dataset of 89k images separately male and female.